noahehall/theBookOfNoah/linux/docker/docker.md

   docker ps -q # only show the container UIDs docker ps -l # show the last created container CID=$(docker ps -l -q) # save the UID of the last created container

+  # aggregated stream of all services
+  docker-compose ps
 ```